Analysis: Should the Mariners add another starting pitcher via free agency? Who is the best fit?

 Age in 2021: 32

 Of note: All of the numbers above were largely accumulated in 2018 and 2019.
-The big lefty made just five starts in 2020 and never looked healthy or comfortable on the mound.
-It will always be about health with Paxton, who has battled an assortment of injuries since his days with Seattle.
+The big lefty made just five starts in 2020 and never looked healthy or comfortable.
+It will always be about health with Paxton, who has battled an assortment of injuries since his days with the Mariners.
 When he’s healthy and right, he’s dominant.
 Would he want to return to the Seattle area?
 Would the Mariners want to take their chances with his health?

 Charlie Morton, RHP